Wolf-dot/cybersec-blog-1/posts/fourthpost.md

 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/ssl/private/nginx-selfsigned.key -out /etc/ssl/certs/nginx-selfsigned.crt
 ```
 This has generated a certificate confirming your identity as well as a public and private key-pair needed for encrypted communication.
-They are exchanged during a handshake and used to encrypt and decrypt incoming and outgoing traffic.

 Next let's change our configuration to use HTTPS instead of HTTP.

-For our reverse proxy let's configure '/etc/nginx/conf.d/default.conf'.
+In our reverse proxy let's configure '/etc/nginx/conf.d/default.conf'.
 We'll make it use port 443 for HTTPS, link our certificate and key and redirect any HTTP traffic to HTTPS.

 ``` bash
 server {